longa16/Crawlia/README.md

-# Crawlia
+# 🕷️ Crawlia

-This is a simple web scrapping app made in Node.js.
+**Crawlia** is a simple and lightweight **web scraping** app built with **Node.js** 🟢.
-The user interface contain just a simple input containing the URL you want to analyze.
+It features a minimalist interface with a single input field where you can enter any URL you want to analyze 🌐.

-Once the form submitted, the analysis starts.
+Once you submit the form, the app performs an analysis and displays a clear and informative **SEO report** 📊.

-Once the report generated,  it presents  to the user !
+---

 ## Analysing the page